zaphosting/docs/docs/fivem-proxy.md

 Once installed, you will have to adjust your firewall to ensure that the service is accessible from the internet.
 For this guide, we will be using the **UFW Firewall** since Nginx registers itself as an app, making it easy to adjust settings.
 You can learn more about the UFW Firewall using our [Linux Security Tips](vserver-linux-security-tips.md) guide.

 :::note
-If you are using other firewalls (such as IPTables), please ensure that you provide the relevant firewall access to Nginx, specifically on port 80 and 443 where the nginx service operates.
+If you are using other firewalls (such as Iptables), please ensure that you provide the relevant firewall access to Nginx, specifically on port 80 and 443 where the nginx service operates.
 :::

 You can check Nginx profiles by running `sudo ufw app list`.
-In this scenario, we would want to select the **Nginx Full** option which will provide access to HTTP for testing and HTTPS for production use.
+In this scenario, we would want to select the **Nginx Full** option, which will provide access to HTTP for testing and HTTPS for production use.

 ```
 sudo ufw allow 'Nginx Full'
 ```

 With Nginx now setup, attempt to access the page via a browser to ensure it is working as expected.
 If the test page works as expected, you can now proceed with the guide.

 ```
 http://[your_serverip]
 ```